Roger Ashton-Griffiths: Life and career

 Born in Hertfordshire, Ashton-Griffiths attended Altrincham Grammar School for Boys in Manchester.
 He then read music at Lancaster University, where he was a member of Furness College, graduating in 1978.
 He began his career as a singer with the English National Opera at the London Coliseum between 1979 and 1981.

-He has appeared in numerous high-profile films, including Terry Gilliam's Brazil (1985) and The Brothers Grimm (2005), Dreamchild (1985), Young Sherlock Holmes (1985), Gene Wilder's Haunted Honeymoon (1986), Roman Polanski's Pirates (1986), Peter Greenaway's The Cook, the Thief, His Wife & Her Lover (1989), Mountains of the Moon (1990), Chicago Joe and the Showgirl (1990), Shadowlands (1993), The Portrait of a Lady (1996), The Wind in the Willows (1996), A Knight's Tale (2001), Martin Scorsese's Gangs of New York (2002), Woody Allen's You Will Meet a Tall Dark Stranger (2010), Olivier Dahan's Grace of Monaco (2014) and Mike Leigh's Mr. Turner (2014).
+He has appeared in numerous high-profile films, including Terry Gilliam's Brazil (1985) and The Brothers Grimm (2005), Dreamchild (1985), Young Sherlock Holmes (1985), Gene Wilder's Haunted Honeymoon (1986), Roman Polanski's Pirates (1986), Peter Greenaway's The Cook, the Thief, His Wife & Her Lover (1989), Mountains of the Moon (1990), Chicago Joe and the Showgirl (1990), Shadowlands (1993), The Portrait of a Lady (1996), The Wind in the Willows (1996), A Knight's Tale (2001), Martin Scorsese's Gangs of New York (2002), Woody Allen's You Will Meet a Tall Dark Stranger (2010), Olivier Dahan's Grace of Monaco (2014), and Mike Leigh's Mr. Turner (2014).

 He has also worked extensively in television, including Jack the Ripper, The Odyssey, Merlin, Margaret, The Tudors, Doctor Who, Coronation Street and Father Brown.
 He portrays Lord Mace Tyrell in Game of Thrones in Season 4, Season 5, and Season 6.

+Ashton-Griffiths's debut novel The Case of Cat Adam was published in 2023.

 Personal life

-Ashton-Griffiths is married to Sharmini Thillaimuthu, a BBC studio manager, with whom he has two children.
-He lives in Suffolk, and possesses dual British and Canadian citizenship.
+Ashton-Griffiths is married to Sharmini Thillaimuthu, a senior studio director at the BBC, with whom he has two children.
+He lives in Suffolk, and has dual British and Canadian citizenship.

-In 2003, Ashton-Griffiths attained an MA in fine art from the University of East London, and in 2016, he attained a PhD in creative writing from the University of East Anglia after six years of study.
-In 2010, he was appointed a Fellow of Furness College, Lancaster, his alma mater.
+In 2003, Ashton-Griffiths attained an MA in fine art from the University of East London, and in 2016, he attained a PhD in creative writing from the University of East Anglia.
+In 2010, he was appointed a Fellow of Furness College, Lancaster.